JackSanders1998/CIS422Proj2/README.md

 The purpose of this app is to act as the Tinder for doggy playdates.
 Owners will download Fetch, make a profile, and from there, go through various doggy profiles to find the perfect match for their own beloved pup to play with, whenever and wherever.

 Owners can describe their pet’s attributes like name, breed, birthday, sex, whether they are spayed or neutered, and size.
 Owners swipe through a deck to confirm or reject a dog to receive matches.
-After matching with another dog, the owner can contact their match to set up a playdate.a
+After matching with another dog, the owner can contact their match to set up a playdate.

 # Authors: